fdomenechm/XAAC-Thin-Client-OS/README.md

 XAAC Thin Client OS is based on Debian 13 and includes the components required for operation and administration of the XAAC terminal.

+Nowadadys, XAAC Thin Client OS is translated to valencià/català, español and english.

 The system is designed to operate mainly in kiosk mode, so the user accesses authorised XAAC functions without access to a conventional operating-system desktop.
 <img width="1287" height="807" alt="image" src="https://github.com/user-attachments/assets/f588b294-80f2-44d7-8195-e3856599984a" />